-The City of Bellevue is proud to offer a comprehensive benefit package to employees and their dependents.
+The City of Bellevue offers a comprehensive benefit package to employees and their dependents.
 Below are some featured plans within the benefit package.
-For specific questions, please call the Human Resources Department at 425-452-6838.
+For specific questions, please call Human Resources (425-452-6838).

-Please note that the City does not participate in the Social Security Administration (SSA) program, and employees do not earn social security credits.
-The mandatory Department of Retirement Systems (DRS) retirement pension plan provides the required social security replacement plan.
+Please note that the city does not participate in the Social Security Administration program, and employees do not earn social security credits.
+The mandatory Department of Retirement Systems retirement pension plan provides the required social security replacement plan.
 Any social security benefits earned at other places of employment may be reduced because they are subject to the Windfall Elimination Provision or the Government Pension Offset.

 Employees are offered a choice of vision coverage through an annual exam-only plan or a buy-up plan which includes an annual eye exam and hardware coverage.

-The City provides a 457 Deferred Compensation Plan through the Washington State Department of Retirement Systems (DRS).
+The city provides a 457 Deferred Compensation Plan through the state Department of Retirement Systems.
 This voluntary plan allows employees the opportunity to save for retirement through payroll deduction on a pre-tax basis and direction of investments into mutual fund investment options.
 There is no IRS early withdrawal penalty associated with distributions after separation from service in the 457 plan.
-Deferred Compensation is allowed and regulated under Internal Revenue Code Section 457 for public employees.
+Deferred compensation is allowed and regulated under Internal Revenue Code Section 457 for public employees.

 The Municipal Employees' Benefit Trust (MEBT) is a 401(k) governmental retirement plan.
-Eligible employees can contribute to up to 6.2 percent of their salary into the plan and receive eligible city matching contributions.
+Eligible employees can contribute to up to 6.2% of their salary into the plan and receive eligible city matching contributions.
 There is a three-year employer contribution vesting schedule.
-General information can be viewed at the Trust website.

 A group term life and AD&D insurance policy is provided to each employee.
 The one-time payment is based on 80% of annual salary for most employees, up to a maximum of $50,000.
 Employees may purchase additional life and AD&D insurance for themselves, a spouse or domestic partner, and/or children at group rates.